ar-ushi/portfolio-v2/static-content/experience/myHQ.md

     display: inline;
 }
 </style>
-- <p class="bold-primary">Developed</p> and <p class="bold-primary">shipped </p> a highly critical module important to the user journey, Subscriptions and Payment Module, via a complete redesign of the UI and functionality using Ionic.
+- Collaborated in a team of 3 developers to expand the myHQ app as part of <p class="bold-primary"> Frontend Development Team</p>.
-- <p class="bold-primary">Built</p> and released the <p class="bold-primary">onboarding of a product on our app</p> and single-handedly developed flows for the same.
+- <p class="bold-primary">Developed</p> and shipped a highly critical module important to the user journey, Subscriptions and Payment Module, via a <p class="bold-primary"> complete redesign of the UI and upadted working functionality using Ionic.</p>
-- Contributed extensively to <p class="bold-primary">fixing underlying user experience issues</p>, making the application intuitive and user-friendly to the customer.
+- Built and released the on boarding of a product and <p class="bold-primary"> single-handedly developed flows </p> for the same.
-- Played an instrumental role in <p class="bold-primary">redefining journeys</p> on the app via several critical changes to transform previously stateless flows to stateful ones.
+- Reduced underlying <p class="bold-primary"> user experience </p> issues, making the application intuitive and user-friendly to the customer
-- <p class="bold-primary">Designed</p> Technical Specification Documents and System Design Documents, key to sound software development, throughout my tenure at myHQ.
+- Authored <p class="bold-primary"> Technical Specification Documents and System Design Documents </p>, key to sound software development, throughout my tenure at myHQ.